-DUA Benefit Calculation.
 When a reasonable comparative earnings history can be constructed, DUA benefits are determined in a similar manner to regular state UC benefit rules.
-For example, self-employed persons would be expected to bring in their tax records to prove a level of earnings for the previous two years.
-These records would take the place of the employer-reported wage data for the workers that are used in UC benefit determination.
-Likewise, workers who would otherwise be eligible for UC benefits except for the injuries caused as a direct result of the disaster that make them unavailable for work would receive DUA benefits of an amount equivalent to what they would have received under the UC system if they were not injured and available to work.
-In all cases, workers will receive a DUA benefit that is at least half of the average UC benefit for that state and cannot receive more than the maximum UC benefit available in that state.
+Self-employed persons are expected to bring in their tax records to prove a level of earnings for the previous two years.
+These records would take the place of the employer-reported wage data in UC benefit determination.
+Likewise, workers who would otherwise be eligible for UC benefits except for the injuries caused as a direct result of the disaster that make them unavailable for work would receive DUA benefits of an amount equivalent to what they would have received under the UC system if they were not injured and were available to work.

-Workers who do not have enough of an employment history to qualify for UC benefits (either as a new worker or as a recent hire), receive a DUA benefit equivalent to half of the average UC benefit for that state.
+Workers who do not have a sufficient employment history to qualify for UC benefits (either as a new worker or as a recent hire) receive a DUA benefit equivalent to half of the average UC benefit for that state.
 Unemployed workers could also be eligible for reemployment services, which may include counseling and referrals to suitable work opportunities.
-DUA assistance is available to eligible individuals as long as the major disaster continues, but no longer than 26 weeks after the disaster declaration.

-In the 107th Congress, P.L.
+DUA assistance is available to eligible individuals as long as the major disaster continues, but no longer than 26 weeks after the disaster declaration.4 In the 107th Congress, P.L.
 107-154 was signed into law on March 25, 2002, extending the duration of DUA benefits from 26 to 39 weeks for victims of the September 11, 2001, terrorist attacks in the declared major disaster areas in New York and Virginia.
 This was the first time legislation extended the duration of DUA benefits.
 This extension did not apply to any subsequent major disasters.

 In the 109th Congress, P.L.
 109-176 was signed into law on March 6, 2006, extending the duration of DUA benefits from 26 to 39 weeks for victims of the Hurricane Katrina and Rita disasters.
-This extension will end on June 3, 2006.
-This extension did not apply to any subsequent major disasters.
+This extension ended on June 3, 2006, for those qualifying for benefits on account of Hurricane